litements/litecounter/README.md

 ## Why?

 You can use this to implement a persistent counter.
-It also uses some SQLite syntax to initialize keys to `0` when the counter starts on them., just as if you had a `collections.defaultdict` where the default is `0`.
+It also uses some SQLite syntax to initialize keys to `0` when the counter starts on them, just as if you had a `collections.defaultdict` where the default is `0`.

 ## Installation